Secrets management

 encrypted

-(default) - ToolHive encrypts secrets using a password that it stores in your operating system's keyring.1password
+- ToolHive encrypts secrets using a password stored in your operating system's keyring1password

 - 1Password

-ToolHive stores the encryption password in your operating system's keyring
+ToolHive stores this encryption password in your operating system's keyring

 thv secret